aneeshdurg/CameraTheremin/README.md

 		in continuous mode this changes the frequency of the note being played continuously

 		in discrete mode this changes the note on a scale from A3 to A4

+			in discrete mode, moving your other hand on the vertical slider allows you bend the pitch

 	'q' to quit